John-Patrick-Russel-Lalo/FINAL-PROJECT-GROUP-JAVA-RICE/README.md

 4. **Inventory System**:
    - Track stock levels in real time, automatically updating quantities when items are added or sold.
-   - Generate alerts or notifications for low-stock items and upcoming expiration dates.

 5. **List System**:
    - Create custom lists based on specific criteria.